Ford recalls over 2.9 million vehicles at risk of rollaway crashes - NewsBreak

 The recall covers certain 2013 to 2019 Escape, 2013 to 2018 C-Max, 2013 to 2016 Fusion, 2013 to 2021 Transit Connect, and 2015 to 2018 Edge vehicles.

 The National Highway Traffic Safety Administration says in documents posted Wednesday that a bushing that attaches the shifter cable to the transmission can degrade or detach.
-That can stop the vehicles from shifting into the intended gear.Download the FOX4 News app on iPhone and Android
+That can stop the vehicles from shifting into the intended gear.So long, Internet Explorer.
+The browser is finally retiring

 A vehicle shifted into Park gear might be in a different gear, allowing it to roll away.